bisq-network/bisq-website/_posts/2020-09-02-trading-trends-august-2020.md

 Every single trade in the CAD market during this time period used Interac e-Transfer, and almost all AUD trades used national bank transfers.

-## Premiums paid
+## Premiums paid to buy

 Pricing often discourages new or prospective Bisq users.
 Many will open Bisq, see few offers, complain that the ones available are expensive, and then leave (and maybe tweet about it).

-Let's see what kinds of premiums people are really paying to buy and sell bitcoin on Bisq.
+Let's see what kinds of premiums people are really paying to buy bitcoin on Bisq.
+If you're looking to sell bitcoin on Bisq, you would be _earning_ these premiums.

 Below are average premiums for the past 1 year for EUR and USD.